opowell/13victor/README.md

 which the maximum amount she/he can allocate to an account is 70 tokens, the budget lines in the practice rounds should also have that property.

-Layout
-- In the individual part and the group parts please introduce a button so that subjects can check the instructions of the part they are currently working on.